Joseph R. Volpicelli: Career

-Notable contribution to science
+Research on naltrexone

 Based on his early experimental research with an animal model of alcohol drinking, he designed and conducted the first clinical trial of naltrexone in the treatment of alcohol dependence.
 With the support of his mentor, Charles P. O'Brien, and funding from the U.S. Veterans Administration Substance Abuse Center in Philadelphia, Volpicelli found that naltrexone significantly reduced alcohol relapse in recently detoxified alcohol-dependent subjects.
 While all subjects received alcohol addiction counseling, compared to the group that received placebo medication, the naltrexone-treated subjects reported significantly reduced alcohol craving and less high or euphoria associated with drinking alcohol on occasions when they drank alcohol.

 This study was published in the Archives of General Psychiatry in 1992, by Volpicelli with his colleagues Al Alterman, Motoi Hayashida, and Charles P. O'Brien.
 Based on the results of this and another study conducted at Yale by Stephanie O'Mally, in 1994, the FDA approved the use of naltrexone to treat alcohol dependence; it was the first new medication to be FDA approved for this condition in nearly 50 years.

 Publications

 As of May 2023, Volpicelli has authored two books and over 100 peer-reviewed research publications.
 In April 2000, Volpicelli's first book, Recovery Options: The Complete Guide, with Maia Szalavitz, was released.
-Later, March 2001, Volpicelli and co-authors Helen Pettinati, A.Thomas McLellan and Charles P. O'Brien released Combining Medication and Psychosocial Treatments for Addictions: The BRENDA Approach'.
+Later, March 2001, Volpicelli and co-authors Helen Pettinati, A. Thomas McLellan and Charles P. O'Brien released Combining Medication and Psychosocial Treatments for Addictions: The BRENDA Approach'.